sgaunet/gitlab-backup/README.md

 # gitlab-backup

 This project is for backup gitlab projects.
-Projects are actually saved one by one.
 I'm an ops, not a dev, the code will be improved soon.

 # Usage